austozi/poddie/README.md

 ## Features

-- Downloads media files from third-party websites.
+- Downloads media files from third-party websites supported by yt-dlp.
-- Supports all websites that yt-dlp supports.
 - Supports multiple shows.
 - Generates a separate podcast feed (XML) and webpage (HTML) for each show.
 - Generates an index page (HTML) of all shows.